mostynb/goma-client/README.md

 ## How to use

-### For Chromium/Android development
+### For Chromium development

-Goma can be integrated with Chromium/Android development easily.
+Goma can be integrated with Chromium development easily.

 1. Build goma client
 2. Start compiler\_proxy